 There are limited toilets in the Stalls, but we can direct you to other facilities when the theatre is busy.
-Please be aware that all the male toilets have open urinals, but you are welcome to use the equal access toilet if that is more appropriate.
+Please be aware that all the male toilets have open urinals and the Gents toilet in the Gallery doesn't have a cubicle, but you are welcome to use the accessible toilet in the Stalls if that is more appropriate.

-There are baby changing facilities in the equal access toilet in the Stalls.
+There are baby changing facilities in the accessible toilet in the Stalls area.

 Food and drink:

 We have three bars in the Opera House all of which are open to families and serve a range of soft drinks, crisps and sweets.
 We also have tap water available on each bar.
 Drinks can be taken to your seats in plastic glasses/bottles, cardboard cups or cartons.
+All plastic glasses, cups and lids are made from compostable or biodegradable material and our straws are made from Vegeware or paper.
 If there is an interval we serve different flavoured Ice creams, orange ice lollies and non-dairy sorbet from the front of the Stalls, the Dress Circle landing and behind the Upper Circle balustrade.

-During children's events at the Opera House we sell snack boxes that contain Pom Bears, a handmade milk chocolate lollipop and a carton of juice.
-These can be pre-ordered when you buy your theatre tickets (up to 24 hours before the performance) or are available to purchase from the Opera House bars.
+During some children's events at the Opera House we sell snack boxes that contain Pom Bears, sweets and a carton of juice.
+These are available from the Opera House bars.